201d8-team1/Documentation/SOPs/Employee_Onboarding_SOP.md

                f.
 Thunderbird email client
       2. Create an Admin profile.
       3. Createa user profile following the proper naming convention under definitions.
+      4. Configure Windows 10 endpoint security as outlined in Windows 10 Endpoing Security SOP
-      4. Allow RDP access for Admin only and verify functionality.
+      5. Allow RDP access for Admin only and verify functionality.
    B. Email Setup
       1. Ensure Thunderbird is installed and has a desktop shortcut.
       2. Obtain email account information from HR.